-Ad hoc network connections provide direct wireless access between devices without using a physical wireless access point such as router or mobile phone hotspot.
+Ad hoc network connections provide peer-to-peer wireless access between devices.
 These connections are temporary but can be used for transferring files, playing multi-player computer games, and sharing Internet connection.
-If you allow connections, you can define the minimum security level for connections in this policy.

 Select one of the following options to control ad hoc connections: